insomniaeddie/yidichen.com_Frontend/README.md

 ### Configure serverless backend of the website

-The resume challenge requires that your resume webpage include a visitor counter which tracks and shows how many people have visited the site.
-To achieve this function, the JavaScript in my static webpage invokes API URL  GET request to API Gateway.
-Trigger lambda function.
+The resume challenge requires that your resume webpage include a visitor counter which tracks and shows how many people have visited your website.
+The basic workflow of this function is that the JavaScript in the static webpage invokes the API URL by making a GET request to API Gateway, next the API endpoint calls the lambda function which will fetch the current visitor count from the DynamoDB table and updates it.

 #### Create DynamoDB Table